dart-lang/site-www/src/tools/linter-rules.md

   unless they're marked as experimental or deprecated.

 Experimental
-: The rules are still under evaluation and might never be stabilized.
+: These rules are still under evaluation and might never be stabilized.
   Use these with caution and report any issues you come across.

 Deprecated
-: These rules are no longer suggested for use and are subject for removal in future linter releases.
+: These rules are no longer suggested for use and might be removed in a future linter release.

 ## Error rules